Kneecap (film): Music

-The film's soundtrack album was released digitally on 30 August 2024, featuring tracks from Kneecap, Bicep, Fontaines D.C., and Orbital, as well as incidental music by Michael "Mikey J" Asante and snippets of dialogue from the film.
-The album is scheduled to be released on CD and vinyl on 28 February 2025.
-The film additionally features music from the Prodigy.
+The film's soundtrack album was released digitally on 30 August 2024, featuring tracks by Kneecap, Bicep, Fontaines D.C., and Orbital, as well as incidental music by Michael "Mikey J" Asante and snippets of dialogue from the film.
+The album was released on CD and vinyl on 28 February 2025.
+The film also features music by the Prodigy.
 "Sick in the Head" was shortlisted at the 97th Academy Awards in the category of Best Original Song.